Cloud8/Metablock/Readme.md

   Shanghai can build a solr index for the VuFind discovery system out of RDF data sources. <br/>

-  The RDF data can be queried from a remote sparql service endpoint or from a local Jena TDB triple store.

   To perform the indexing, three steps are required:

   1. Resource Enumeration: List all resources that should be indexed,